 Bats are roosting behind my shutters.
 Is there anything that can be done?

 Yes, this is a common problem, and requires special attention.
 Anything short of completely sealing all shutter access, and it can be a continual problem.
 Opening shutters in most cases will allow them to choose a different roost site.
 The openings on shutters that will need to be addressed is the louver openings, and the openings around the back of the shutters.
 Louver openings can be screened and the screen painted to match, making it aesthetically pleasing and preventing any access.
 Openings around the back of the shutters can be repaired by either making the shutters flush mount, or by building shutter boxes of wood, completely closing off openings.
 Those too can be painted, making the repair aesthetically pleasing, and is a affordable process.

 We have noticed Bats in our attic, and have Bed Bugs too.
 Could the two problems be related?Answer:

 Yes, these two problems are related, but chances are you have Bat Bugs instead of Bed Bugs.
-Bat Bugs are a ectoparasite that be found on Bats, in guano, areas where there has been bat colonies, or around roosting areas where bats congregate.
+These Bugs are a ectoparasite that be found on Bats, in guano, areas where there has been colonies, or around roosting areas where they congregate.
 They look exactly like bed bugs, and only the trained eye can distinguish the two.
 Infestations can be very minor to very major problems.
-Once Bats are removed or happen to take up a roost elsewhere, ectoparasites like bat bugs can start searching throughout the home for a new host.
+Once they are removed or happen to take up a roost elsewhere, ectoparasites like bat bugs can start searching throughout the home for a new host.
 If you notice activity like this call one of our specialists immediately.